mvit777/ranx-generator/README.md

   [0] theme.simple.php
  >
 ```
+**Ouput** a new Vendor/Theme folder in the app/design/frontend or adminhtml.
+If the Vendor does not already exists it will be created.
+If the Theme folder
+already exists generation will not take place

 You will be prompted to decide wheter it is a frontend or admin template
 ```
 Start building theme Test/Ranx_catalog